JetBrains/Qodana/topics/gitlab.md

 ### Basic Example

-To add a Qodana runner to a GitLab CI/CD pipeline, use the following configuration example: (`.gitlab-ci.yml`):
+To add a Qodana runner to a GitLab CI/CD pipeline, use the following configuration sample: (`.gitlab-ci.yml`):

 ```yaml
     qodana: